 Bangkok Art and Culture Centre (BACC), Thailand

-‘Facing trance’ – solo photo exhibition showcasing the results of then 2-year-long research of jathilan, Javanese trance dance.
+‘Facing trance’ – a solo photo exhibition showcasing the results of then 2-year-long research of jathilan, Javanese trance dance.